Contacting the Jury Office:

 What can I bring with me to jury service?

 The jury process can require a juror to wait a considerable amount of time.
 For this reason, jurors are encouraged to bring a book or other form of reading material with them to the jury assembly room.
+You are allowed to bring a cell phone or laptop.
+These devices must be turned off when in the courtroom.

 Can I bring someone to jury service with me?